ekedonald/1-Linux-Practice-Project/README.md

 ![deluser_command](./images/34.%20deluser%20command.png)

 ## 35. apt-get command:
 apt-get is a command line for handling Advanced Package Tool (APT) libraries in Linux.
 It lets you retrieve information and bundles from auntheticated sources to mange, update, remove and install software and its dependencies.
-Runnig the apt-get command requires you to use sudo or root privileges.
+Running the apt-get command requires you to use sudo or root privileges.

 * Here's the main syntax: